Rendering of a bulletproof pocket door with armor showing

 Bespoke Designs for Discreet Armoring

-• Variety of Wood Species to clad your pocket door, from natural Oak hardwood to durable engineered options.
+• Variety of Wood Species to clad your pocket door, from engineered woods to solid hardwoods.

 • Hundred of Paint Finishes to classic RAL or paint match.